-- B.1 A 'blitz' game is one where all the moves must be completed in a fixed time of 10 minutes or less for each player; or the allotted time plus 60 times any increment is 10 minutes or less for each player. - B.2 The Competitive Rules of Play shall apply if: - B.2.1 one arbiter supervises one game and - B.2.2 each game is recorded by the arbiter or his/her assistant and, if possible, by electronic means. - B.2.3 The player may at any time, when it is his/her move, ask the arbiter or his/her assistant to show him/her the scoresheet.
+- B.2 The Competition Rules shall apply if: - B.2.1 one arbiter supervises one game and - B.2.2 each game is recorded by the arbiter or his/her assistant and, if possible, by electronic means. - B.2.3 The player may at any time, when it is his/her move, ask the arbiter or his/her assistant show him/her the scoresheet.
 This may be requested a maximum of five times in a game.
-More requests shall be considered as a distraction of the opponent. - B.3 Otherwise, play shall be governed by the Rapid chess Laws as in Article A.2, A.3 and A.5. - B.4 The regulations of an event shall specify whether Article B.2 or Article B.3 shall apply for the entire event.
+More requests shall be considered as a distraction of the opponent.